codylindley/frontend-tools/README.md

 #Landscaping With Frontend Tools

-An opinionated list of tools for fronted (i.e. html, js, css) desktop/laptop (i.e. does not include tablet or phone yet) web development
+An opinionated list of tools for frontend (i.e. html, js, css) desktop/laptop (i.e. does not include tablet or phone yet) web development

 ##Coding Tools